-If you have been issued with a completion of procedures letter you have 12 months from the date of that letter to submit an application for appeal/complaint to the OIA
+if you have been issued with a completion of procedures letter you have 12 months from the date of that letter to submit an application for an appeal/complaint to the OIA.

-If the OIA find that an appeal/complaint to be justified or partially justified they will normally try to put the student back into the position if there error had not occurred however sometimes is not always possible.
-Therefore the OIA may recommend;
+if the OIA find that an appeal/complaint is justified or partially justified they will normally try to put the student back into the position if their error had not occurred however this is not always possible. therefore the OIA may recommend;

-If you still remain dissatisfied following the OIA final decision, you can, if you wish take legal action.
-We would, however, always advise that you seek advice from a reputable legal professional before doing so.
+if you still remain dissatisfied following the OIAs final decision, if you wish to you can take legal action. we would, however, always advise that you seek advice from a reputable legal professional before doing so.

 although we are not working on campus, our advice team are still working remotely. you can contact them by emailing email@example.com. we can then either advice by email or arrange a virtual meeting using Zoom or MS Teams.